TYPO3-Initiatives/structured-content/Documentation/ContentBlocks/FAQ.md

 Basically a YAML schema validation (based on JSON schema) is needed here.
 Exchange with the Form Framework team is targeted.

+## Why are the field types for the EditingInterface.yaml based on Symfony?
+Why not just use TCA?

+In our opinion it is important to separate a field's view related properties from it's database related properties, unlike it is done in TCA.
+Having a strict schema for field types also eases up the validation process for field definitions which is currently not really possible with TCA.
+Using a field type mapping also allows to use defaults for field properties (e.g. default size for input is 30).
+That way not every property needs to be defined in the EditingInterface.yaml making it slim and easier to overview.

+Bacause Symfony is quite mainstream, well-established and documented it makes it easier to understand those types for TYPO3 newcomers/ beginners/ frontend-only devs than TYPO3's exclusive TCA, thus providing a kind of ubiquitous language.

+Last but not least: With Symfony based field types the content blocks could be integrated into a different CMS or database or file based system.

+Notes on TCA:
+Currently there is a long term goal to refactor TCA, but it is unknown when this will happen.
+With Symfony based field types we wouldn’t have a breaking change in the configuration, but only “under the hood” then.

 ## How will content blocks become compatible to extensions like indexed_search, ke_search, solr?